23o4i7/Sean-Sejin-Docs/docs/initializeBot.md

 1. Type in `npm install nodemon discord.js discord-api-types`.
 This will install three libraries, `nodemon`, `discord.js` and `discord-api-types`.<br><br>
    * `nodemon` is a library that watches your web app's directory for any changes or modifications.
 It will automatically restart or stop your app in the event of a modification or an error.
    * `discord.js` is a library built off of Discord's API.
 This allows you to get and send data directly via Discord, which is an incredibly powerful feature, and makes your job os creating a bot much easier.
    * `discord-api-types` is an extension of `discord.js` that allows you to create custom scripts and commands for Discord applications.
-We will use this library later to write some basic commands for the bot.
+We will use this library later to write some basic commands for the bot.<br><br>

 2. In the `app.js` file, and at the top, write:<br><br>
     ```js